• 20140628 Riogrande Aerials 1633

 Working Land Loss

-Texas lost approximately 2.2M acres of working lands from 1997 to 2017 with a decline of nearly 1.2M acres converted in the last 5-year period.
+Texas lost nearly 3.7M acres of working lands between 1997 and 2022, with a significant loss of over 1.8M acres in the last 5-year period.

 • Tia Jones Bmxm3wzpeya Unsplash